GagManukyan11/TaskNestJs/README.md

+# For testing Backend

+# Database
+ Create PostgreSQL database table with name books, witch have fields by types

+ id --AutoIncrement,
+ title -- varchar,
+ author -- varchar,
+ year_of_publication -- numeric,
+ created_at -- timestamptz,
+ updated_at -- timestamptz

 # Library CRUD Challenge Starter

 Welcome to the Library CRUD Challenge Starter.
 This is a base project intended for interview testing.